zhangcheng1006/INF442-Strongly-connected-components/README.md

 ---------------------
 Implement the sequential algorithm which is invented by Tarjan to find the strongly connected components and then use MPI to implement the parallel algorithm.

+Please refer to 'project-scc.pdf' and 'rapport final.pdf' for more details.